 For instance, you can say, "I enjoyed your class on XYZ, which I attended in fall 2021" It can also be helpful to include a summary of related coursework and school activities, along with your resume and cover letter.

-The more detailed information you provide, the easier it will be for the reference writer to endorse you.
+The more detailed the information you provide, the easier it will be for the reference writer to endorse you.

 Request for a Recommendation Example

 Here's a sample letter asking a professor to provide a recommendation for employment.
 Download the letter of recommendation template (compatible with Google Docs and Word Online) or see below for more examples.